skasch/ff9-perfect-save/excalibur-2-perfect-game-guide.md

 > #### Moguta's Elixir
 >
 > * You may want to make a short detour to Gizamaluke's Grotto and give Moguta a Kupo Nut.
 The first one you give him on Disc 2 is rewarded with an Elixir, which, while not quite a unique treasure, **is** a unique reward from Moguta.
-> * All other Kupo Nut rewards are a random item out of 3, except this Elixir and an Extension on Disc 3, both of which count toward your Treasure Hunting Rank.
+> * All other Kupo Nut rewards are a random item out of 3, except this Elixir and an Extension on Disc 3, both of which count towards your Treasure Hunting Rank.
 The Extension can be picked up in around 30 seconds while doing something else, but this Elixir requires an extra 2 minutes.
 The target times do include this.
 >
 > **Time**: +2:00